Lance Parrish: Return to Tigers organization (2014–present)

 On February 5, 2014, Parrish was named manager of the Double-A affiliate of the Detroit Tigers, the Erie SeaWolves.
 He was manager of the SeaWolves for four years from 2014 to 2017, compiling a record there of 329–376.

 He later served during the 2018 and 2019 seasons as the manager of Single-A West Michigan Whitecaps of the Midwest League.
 The Whitecaps compiled a 118–160 record in two seasons under Parrish.
 In nine seasons as a minor-league manager, Parrish compiled an overall record of 541–657 (.452).

 On November 12, 2019, Parrish was named special assistant to the general manager for the Tigers.

 Personal life

 After the 1978 season, Parrish married Arlyne Nolan, a first runner-up in the Miss California competition.
-They had three children, David (born 1979), Matthew (born 1982), and Ashley (born 1984).
+They have three children.
 David played baseball at the University of Michigan, was selected by the New York Yankees in the first round of the 2000 amateur draft, and played in the minor leagues from 2000 to 2008.

+Parrish co-wrote (with Tom Gage) The Enchanted Season, a book about the 1984 World Series champion team, which published in June 2024.